ArturSpirin/test_junkie/README.md

 artifact collection etc.

 Listeners that you want to use are defined at the suite level and are supported by the [@Suite](#suite) decorator.
-This allows flexibility to support different types of tests without having to add complexity every time you need to support a new type of test.
+This allows flexibility to support different types of tests with appropriate listener object without having to add complexity to one single listener to support all types of tests.
+For example if you are doing UI testing, you may have a listener that can take screenshots on specific events, but if you are doing API testing, you can use a different listener object which does not have any logic for taking screenshots.
+This helps to avoid complexity that would otherwise be added by the nested if statements.

-In order to create a test listener you need to create a new class and inherit from `TestListener`.
+In order to create a test listener you need to create a new class and inherit from `Listener`.
 After that, you can overwrite functions that you wish to support.

+Every function that you override, must take `**kwargs` in its function's signature, take a look at the examples bellow.

 Following test functions can be overwritten:
 + [On Success](#on-success)